 Podcasts and Online Interviews with Dr Treisman:

-You can watch Dr Treisman’s trauma podcast talking about the book and other related areas here- www.thetraumatherapistproject.com/podcast/karen-treisman
+You can listen Dr Treisman’s trauma audio podcast talking about the book and other related trauma areas here- interviewed by Guy Mcpherson www.thetraumatherapistproject.com/podcast/karen-treisman

-You can watch an interview Podcast with Dr Treisman on relational trauma as part of a trauma summit- treating trauma without drama with Patricia Sherman- https://vimeo.com/220164746/9461dfe378
+You can watch a video interview podcast with Dr Treisman on relational trauma as part of a trauma summit- treating trauma without drama with Patricia Sherman- https://vimeo.com/220164746/9461dfe378

 Some useful websites, resources, and links in the areas of trauma, toxic stress, attachment, foster care, adoption, and parenting (Not an exhaustive or prescriptive list):